Introduction

 From Sternes and Shimada (2020) who found sharks could be assigned two morphotype groups: A, elongate body, posteriorly placed dorsal fin, and a swept caudal fin; B, deeper body, anteriorly place dorsal fins, and a less swept caudal fin.

-To answer such a question requires that we essentially recapitulate the Sternes and Shimada (2020) body-shape data set using landmark-based geometric morphometrics.
+These questions represent two an important thrust of evolutionary research: what macroevolutionary events have contributed to diversity, whether in species or phenotype.
+To answer questions like these requires that we essentially recapitulate the Sternes and Shimada (2020) body-shape data set using landmark-based geometric morphometrics.
 This is a relatively straightforward, if tedious, method of capturing shape variation in a group of interest.
-For this, you’ll digitize 14 homologous landmarks on images of some 270 species of sharks.
-Using the best practices in the field of geometric morphometrics to align our landlandmakrs and extract shape information, we’ll assess morphological disparity in a phylogenetic frame work between pelagic and benthic sharks.
+For this, you’ll digitize 14 homologous landmarks on images of some 220 species of sharks.
+Using the best practices in the field of geometric morphometrics to align our landlandmarks and extract shape information, we’ll assess morphological disparity in a phylogenetic framework and assess the difference in rates of morphological evolution between the groups between pelagic and benthic sharks.

 Methods